Easy Crochet Chevron Blanket

 Take a look below to find a favorite color to use to make your chevron blanket!

 My personal favorite, the Vanna’s Choice yarn, is fantastic.
 It holds up well to my kids’ daily antics and washes beautifully.
-If you cannot find Vanna’s Choice, we would suggest Caron Simply Soft, which is a beautiful yarn with fantastic drape!
+If you cannot find Vanna’s Choice, we would suggest Caron Simply Soft, which is a beautiful yarn with incredible drape!

 I do not think you will be disappointed with either yarn choice.
 Vanna’s Choice just so happens to be my favorite acrylic yarn to use for all of my blankets.